hmf21/UAVLocalization/README.md

 The fine localization is achieve with frame-to-map alignment.
 For more details, please refer to the `main.py` and files in `scripts/`.

 ## Code-Structure
+The file structure is shown as the following.
+At present, we only provide the main files, and all the related files will be released after the article is published.

 ```
 .
-+--- asset
++--- asset          # asset for this repository
-+--- datasets
++--- datasets       # path to save the geo-referenced map and captured frames
++--- models         # path to save the pretrained network weights
++--- scripts        # essential scripts for network models
++--- setup          # statement for the dependencies
++--- utility        # essential utilities to load image and visualize
-+--- main.py
++--- main.py        # main programme
 +--- README.md
-+--- scripts
-+--- setup
-+--- utility

 ```

 ## Resources-Download

-* DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/).
+* DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/eebd9d4c83eb4fe2b20c/).

-* Pretrained Weights: The pretrained weights have been also given at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/).
+* Pretrained Weights: The pretrained weights have been also given at the [this link](https://cloud.tsinghua.edu.cn/d/eebd9d4c83eb4fe2b20c/).

+(only the Ageagle datasets are available at present and other dataset will be provided after our article is accepted.)

 ## Acknowledgements

 In particular, we appreciate the following online resources to support the training and testing in this work.